wannesm/dtaidistance/docs/usage/installation.rst

 to identify the problem:

 1. Call the ``dtw.try_import_c(verbose=True)`` function that will print the exception message(s).
-2. Reinstall with ``pip install -vvv --upgrade --force-reinstall --no-deps --no-binary :all: dtaidistance`` and inspect the output.
+2. Reinstall with ``pip install -v --upgrade --force-reinstall --no-deps --no-binary dtaidistance dtaidistance`` and inspect the output.

 If the OMP library is not detected during compilation, parallel execution in c is not available.